-While year-in-review lists are a time honored media tradition, you would be hard-pressed to find someone who didn't think 2016 was a truly exceptional year.
+While year-in-review lists are a time honored media tradition, you would be hard-pressed to find someone who didn't think 2016 was truly exceptional.

 For better or worse, so much has happened in the U.S. and in the world, and the health care industry was impacted as much as any other.